kl1900/CS5200P2/README.md

 - Users can buy/sell products, add to cart, and checkout.
 - Transactions should be ACID-compliant (ensure inventory updates correctly).
 - RBAC: Buyers, sellers, and admins with different permissions.
+   - buyers can see all products, put products in carts, checkout carts, see orders
+   - sellers can create/edit/remove their own listed products
+   - admin can manage users, and edit/remove all products
 - Reviews & Recommendations using MongoDB aggregation.